-Hitch Ball Height

-The proper height will vary according to the weight you carry and the tires you use.
-However, checking the height on your trailer is relatively easy:

-- 1. With trailer on fairly level ground measure from ground to bottom of frame, front and rear. - 2.
-Adjust front jack until measurements are equal - 3.
+Axle Alignment: Hitch Ball Height Toe In 0 - 1/8" (All Models) Camber 0 - 1 ° positive (All Models) The proper height will vary according to the weight you carry and the tires you use.
+However, checking the height on your trailer is relatively easy: Tire Size ST225/75R15 (All Models) 1.
+With trailer on fairly level ground measure from ground to bottom of frame, front and rear.
+Tire Inflation (PSI) Cold ST225/75RI5 LRD 65 psi 2.
+Adjust front jack until measurements are equal Wheel Torque 3.
 Now measure from ground to the inside top of ball coupler.
-This figure is the hitch height.
-The hitch ball is then usually set 1/2" to 1" higher, according to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up.
+This figure is Aluminum - 110 Ft.
+Lbs. the hitch height.
+The hitch ball is then usually set 1/2" to 1" higher, according Steel - 100 Ft, Lbs. to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up.